-Lecture Grades: Attendance will be taken at the beginning of each class.
-There will be 4 multi-chapter exams (100 points each) and a comprehensive final lecture exam worth 200 points administered during the college's Final Exam Week.
+Lecture Grades: There will be 4 multi-chapter exams (100 points each) and a comprehensive final lecture exam worth 200 points administered during the college's Final Exam Week.
 Test formats will include multiple choice, true/false, matching, fill-in-the-blank, mathematical calculations, and/or essay/short answer.
 Pop quizzes maybe given at the instructor's discretion or as needed to reinforce covered material.

 Weekly Quizzes: A weekly 10 point quiz will be given over the material assigned for that week.
-The quiz will be posted on Brightspace

-Laboratory Grades: There will be 15 lab sessions, and attendance will be taken at the beginning of each class.
-You will be graded on your participation and attendance to lab.
-Participation with the Extraco Event Center CDE Event contest is MANDATORY.
-Failure to participate will result in 150 points being deducted from your Attendance & Participation grade.
+The quiz will be posted on blackboard participate will result in 150 points being deducted from your Attendance & Participation grade.
 CDE CONTEST, WED.
-April 1st All veterinary technology students (and veterinary assisting students), are required to participate.
+April 7th All veterinary technology students (and veterinary assisting students), are required to participate.
 There will be a comprehensive final laboratory exam worth 100 points administered during the college's Final Exam Week.
 The lab exam format will include, but will not be limited to, identification of drugs, syringes, and needles; proper drug labeling; proper controlled drug log entries; proper drug administration to a model or live animal; proper drug preparation according to veterinarian's orders; proper prescription filling and labeling according to veterinarian's orders; multiple choice; true/false; matching; fill-in-the-blank; mathematical calculations; and/or essay/short answer.